nubenetes/awesome-kubernetes/docs/demos.md

 * [magalix.com: How To Integrate OPA Into Your Kubernetes Cluster Using Kube-mgmt](https://www.magalix.com/blog/how-to-integrate-opa-into-your-kubernetes-cluster-using-kube-mgmt)
 * [itnext.io: Kubernetes Journey — Up and running out of the cloud — How to setup the Masters using kubeadm bootstrap](https://itnext.io/kubernetes-journey-up-and-running-out-of-the-cloud-how-to-setup-the-masters-using-kubeadm-9a496a14fbc1)
 * [medium: Build a Federation of Multiple Kubernetes Clusters With Kubefed V2](https://medium.com/better-programming/build-a-federation-of-multiple-kubernetes-clusters-with-kubefed-v2-8d2f7d9e198a)
+* [medium: Single Sign-On in Kubernetes](https://medium.com/@andriisumko/single-sign-on-in-kubernetes-1ad9528350ed) This article walks you through creating a service, exposing it with an Ingress, and adding Single Sign On.
+The article uses Okta (but of course you’re free to use any other OIDC SSO provider you prefer)

 ### CI/CD with SpringBoot for Kubernetes
 * [CI/CD for Kubernetes through a Spring Boot example (Banzai Cloud CI/CD)](https://teletype.in/@sravancynixit/CcwqFANxY)